Polymer/old-docs-site/articles/styling-elements.md

 ## Preventing FOUC

-When you declare `<x-foo>` (or any non-native HTML element), it exists happy on the page as a regular `HTMLElement`.
+When you declare `<x-foo>` (or any non-native HTML element), it exists happily on the page as a regular `HTMLElement`.
 Only when the browser registers its definition does `<x-foo>` become magical.

 Before an element gets registered, the process of upgrading it may take more time than expected.